zackumar/WalkWithMe/README.md

 # WalkWithMe

-WalkWithMe is a tool allowing users to request a buddy to walk them to their destination for use by students or other members of the community
+WalkWithMe is a tool allowing users to request a buddy to walk them to their destination for use by students or other members of the community.
+Find at [wwm.gdscutsa.com](https://wwm.gdscutsa.com)

 ## Installation